How to enable the SAP HA Interface for SAP ABAP application server instances managed by the RHEL HA Add-On?

 SAP HA Trace: --- SAP_HA_InitEx2 Exit-Code: SAP_HA_OK ---

 Check the output of sapcontrol.
-For example, on the node where ASCS is running, call sapcontrol using the instance number of the ASCS instance:
+For example, on the node where the ERS instance is running, call sapcontrol using the instance number of the ERS instance:

 The minimum version of sap_cluster_connector that complies with HA-Interface certification NW-HA-CLU 750 or S/4-HA-CLU 1.0 is 3.0.1-1.el7_6.5.
-Previous version of SAP Cluster Connector was delivered as part of the resource-agents-sap package and the name of the connector was sap_redhat_cluster_connector.
-When upgrading from older release, install sap_cluster_connector, and refer to step 2.2 to adjust the profiles accordingly.
+Previous version of the SAP Cluster Connector were delivered as part of the resource-agents-sap package and the name of the connector was sap_redhat_cluster_connector, but these versions are not compatible with the current version of the SAP HA interface.

 4. Supported Databases